nicklockwood/Expression/README.md

 * Always pass constant values via the `constants` or `arrays` arguments instead of as a variable in the `symbols` dictionary.
 Constant values can be inlined, whereas variables must be re-computed each time the function is evaluated in case they have changed.

 * If your custom functions and operators are all *pure* - i.e. they have no side effects and always return the same output for a given set of argument values - then you should set the `pureSymbols` option for your expression.
 This option tells the optimizer that it's safe to inline any functions or operators in the `symbols` dictionary if all their arguments are constant.
-Note that the `pureSymbols` option does not affect variables or array symbols (which are never inlined), nor any symbols matched by the `evaluator` function.
+Note that the `pureSymbols` option does not affect variables or array symbols, which are never inlined.

 * If your expressions may contain values which are constant, but where not all possible values can be computed in advance - e.g. encoded values such as in the hex colors example, or arbitrary key paths that must be looked up in a deep object graph - you can use the `init(pureSymbols:)` initializer to decode or look up just the specific values that are needed.